jlutrera/Inception/README.md

 - docker image kill "name", //stop a running image,
 ```

+## Images with and without docker compose
+The primary difference between using Docker images with Docker Compose and using them without it lies in how containerized applications are orchestrated, configured, and managed.

+### Docker Image Without Docker Compose:
+- Manual Configuration: When using Docker images without Docker Compose, you typically need to manually run the docker run command to start individual containers.
+This involves specifying various parameters such as image name, ports, volumes, and environment variables on the command line.

+- Isolation: Containers started without Docker Compose may not be as well-connected or isolated from each other.
+You would need to manage networking and dependencies between containers explicitly.

+- Limited Automation: The process of starting and managing containers is more manual, and there is limited automation for defining and linking multiple services.

+### Docker Image With Docker Compose:
+- Declarative Configuration: Docker Compose allows you to define the entire application stack in a declarative manner using a docker-compose.yml file.
+This file contains service definitions, network configurations, and volume mappings, making it easier to understand and manage the entire application.

+- Orchestration: Docker Compose provides orchestration capabilities, allowing you to define the relationships and dependencies between different services.
+It automatically creates a network that links the containers, making it simpler for them to communicate.

+- Environment Variables and Configuration Overrides: Docker Compose enables you to specify environment variables in the docker-compose.yml file, simplifying the configuration of containers.
+Additionally, you can use different configuration files or environment-specific variables for development, testing, and production settings.

+- Single-Command Operations: With Docker Compose, you can perform common operations like starting, stopping, and scaling the entire application stack with a single command (docker-compose up, docker-compose down, etc.).

+- Service Scaling: Docker Compose makes it easy to scale services by defining the desired number of replicas in the docker-compose.yml file.
+This is useful for applications that require multiple instances of a service to handle increased load or improve availability.

+- Improved Collaboration: Docker Compose facilitates collaboration by providing a standardized way to share and reproduce the entire application stack.
+This is particularly beneficial in team environments and during the development lifecycle.

+In summary, while Docker images can be used both with and without Docker Compose, the latter provides a higher level of abstraction and automation for managing multi-container applications.
+Docker Compose simplifies the process of defining, deploying, and scaling containerized applications, making it a valuable tool for development, testing, and production environments.
 # NGINX

 ## How to set up (our web server)